Who is considered an international student?

 Are there reference forms?

-Referees will receive an e-mail requesting the submission of a reference letter for you.
+Referees will receive an e-mail requesting the completion of a reference report for you.
 The e-mail will include a link to an e-form that they will submit electronically.

 My referee(s) do not have an institutional email address, should they send a reference via regular mail?